tlevine/urchin/readme.md

     done

 #### (c) Cross shell tests with `urchin -x` (experimental)
-If you run urchin with the `-sh` flag, it will be as if you ran `$TEST_SHELL`.
+If you run urchin with the `-x` flag, it will be as if you ran `$TEST_SHELL`.
 Unless `$TEST_SHELL` isn't set, in which case it'll be as if you ran `/bin/sh`.
 Putting this in she shebang line might eventually work out to be a cleaner way of doing cross-shell testing.

     #!/usr/bin/env urchin -x
     test a = a

+It might make sense if you do this.

+    export TEST_SHELL=zsh && urchin -x
+    export TEST_SHELL=bash && urchin -x

 ## Alternatives to Urchin
 Alternatives to Urchin are discussed in